 David G. DeFant, who formerly served as a director of historic preservation programs in the CNMI, Palau and American Samoa, and who served as principal investigator and office manager for Southeastern Archaeological Research Inc. on Guam at the time he presented at the 2012 Marianas History Conference, described the surviving structures as “remarkable.”

 “The construction evidence on the ramps and all the other buildings and facilities is quite extraordinary.
 It’s very well engineered,” he said, adding that these were in sharp contrast to those built shortly before the 1944 invasion that were done in a hurry.

-Back in 1987, the Commonwealth of the Northern Mariana Islands Historic Preservation Office conducted an initial investigation that identified 14 features comprising the former Japanese seaplane base.
+Back in 1987, the Commonwealth of the Northern Mariana Islands’ Historic Preservation Office, or HPO, conducted an initial investigation that identified 14 features comprising the former Japanese seaplane base.

 In 2011, Micronesian Archaeological Services, or MARS, and ARCGEO Inc. undertook an archaeological survey and monitoring investigations that revealed previously undocumented features of the WWII Japanese seaplane base at Puntan Flores.

 Some of these features include seaplane ramps, apron ways, air raid shelters, cisterns, fuel bunkers and drains in the vicinity of Commonwealth Utilities Corp. power plant facilities.

 For DeFant it is without question that there could be more buried features of the former seaplane base, and efforts should be directed toward preserving the extant structures.

 What surprised DeFant and the team that worked on the survey was the quality of the constructions.
 DeFant showed how the concrete drainages in particular are well-built.
 “The drainage system was beautifully engineered, and still functioning today,” he said back in 2012 during the first history conference at the Hibiscus Hall of the Fiesta Resort hotel.